Here are some quick links to help you jump to the relevant section:

-Remember that it is very important for you to own your domain.
+Remember that you owning the domain is very important.
 Do not let an agency or another company own the domain name.
 It should be in your name, in an account that you have the credentials for.

 YOU HAVE TO KNOW WHERE YOUR DOMAIN IS, and have ownership of it.
 I cannot stress this enough!

 Once the domain name is in place, the next crucial step is to decide how big or small your website will be, how many pages it will have, and what the navigation will be.

 A good exercise at this point is to take a piece of paper and draw what you want the website navigation to look like, the header, footer, text arrangement etc. This will give you an idea how big your website would be.
 A small website will have anything between 5-25 pages, medium-sized one will have around 26-500 pages.
 Anything above 500 pages can be classified as a large, though actual large websites can have thousands of pages.

 CMS is an easy option to get your website up and running quickly.
 Sign up with Wordpress, choose a template, customize your design and in a few hours, your website can be live.
 Any CMS would have limitations in how much you can customize the website, but ease of maintenance and ease of publishing new content makes up for that inconvenience.

 Though CMS is the easier option to create and maintain a website, it does have its own limitations on how much tweaking you can do to a design, or changing the layout after some time.